-In Andalusia you get a glimpse of its Moorish heritage at almost every turn.
+In Andalusia you may spot traces of its Moorish heritage at almost every turn.
 Historic monuments such as Córdoba’s Mezquita, Granada’s Alhambra, or Sevilla’s Giralda are listed as UNESCO world heritage sites.
 Even today’s functional architecture in Spain seems influenced by a design that harks back to the Moorish rule of Iberia.

 Al-Andalus and Reconquista

 Al-Andalus was the name of the Islamic rule of the Iberian Peninsula.
 In the 8th century, Moorish troops from North Africa crossed the Strait of Gibraltar and conquered large parts of what is Portugal and Spain today.
-The counterattacks of the Spaniards were not long in the coming and led by the Christian rulers of Aragon, Asturias, and Navarre.
-The resulting centuries-long conflict is called Reconquista.
+The counterattacks of the Spaniards, led by the Christian rulers of Aragon, Asturias, and Navarre, resulted in a centuries-long conflict, the Reconquista.
 It ended in 1491 with a complete defeat of the Moors in the siege of Granada.